denzor200/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/include-correctness.rst

    to identify system headers based on file name patterns in addition to directory paths.

-.. option:: AdditionalSystemIncludes
+.. option:: SystemIncludes

-   A list of additional paths that should be considered as system include directories.
-For example:
+   A list of paths that should be considered as system include directories.
+Defaults to common system directories like ``/usr/include``, ``/usr/local/include``, etc.
-   ``['/opt/custom/include', '/third_party/libs']``

 Examples
 --------